 Should you leave your laptop plugged in all the time?

-The new generation of lithium batteries perform better in full charge cycles, thus not letting the battery drop below 40% is a safety measure.
+The new generation of lithium batteries performs better in full charge cycles, thus not letting the battery drop below 40% is a safety measure.

 Should the laptop battery be completely drained before re-charging?